Home Blood Pressure Monitoring: How to Measure It Properly, What Readings Mean and When to Get Help

 If your readings are repeatedly high at home, that is worth taking seriously, even if you feel well.

 High blood pressure often causes no symptoms, but it still increases the risk of heart attack and stroke over time.
-That is why home monitoring matters so much in prevention.

 If stroke prevention is on your mind, our guide to stroke symptoms and TIA explains what urgent warning signs look like and why rapid action matters.